EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 Authorization is a key element for offering personalised experiences.
 In higher education, authorization is a key for accreditation processes.
 With the increase of digital information processes in and around education of universities and universities of applied sciences there is also an increased need to connect mobile application and application-based service into administrative and educational processes.

-The eduID Mobile App provides authorization services to third party apps on the mobile devices of federation users.
+The edu-ID Mobile App provides authorization services to third party apps on the mobile devices of federation users.

 The edu-ID mobile app is not a stand alone mobile application but mediates processes and data of services within the academic domain and third-party apps.
 Therefore, the edu-ID Mobile App is part of an IT ecosystem that spawn across two trust domains:

 Firstly, the edu-ID links to the Swiss academic trust domain, which is managed via a central edu-ID service as federation manager that connects distributed services at academic institutions participating in the federation.
 These distributed services include for example data storage, web-conferencing, online collaboration, or learning management systems.
 In the context of this document this trust domain is called the Academic Trust Domain.

 Secondly, it is part of the user-and-app-store trust domain on the users' devices.
-This trust domain is courated by the end-users by installing apps on their devices and controlled by the app store host.
+This trust domain is curated by the end-users by installing apps on their devices and controlled by the app store host.
 The app store hosts manage access to application developers by setting and enforcing quality and security guidelines.
 Within the context of this document this trust domain is called User Device.

-Within these trust domains there is exaclty one edu-ID service in the Academic Trust Domain and exactly one edu-ID mobile app on the User Device.
+Within these trust domains there is exactly one edu-ID service in the Academic Trust Domain and exactly one edu-ID mobile app on the User Device.
 The edu-ID service and the edu-ID Mobile App are tightly connected.
 This connection is controlled by the host of the edu-ID service, which creates a separate edu-ID trust domain that bridges the Academic Trust Domain to the User Device.

 The Academic Trust Domain connects many distributed "academic services".
 These services are typically hosted by the institutions that are participating in the federation.